Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Introduction

 together with the assumption:

-Assumption \eqref{eq:cjthin} means that the dispersal kernel is \emph{thin-tailed}.
+Assumption~\eqref{eq:cjthin} means that the dispersal kernel is \emph{thin-tailed}.
 It means that individuals usually do not move too far away from their origin, and it implies that travelling waves do exist.
-If the tail of $J$ is too heavy, the invasion is accelerating \cite{KLvD96,Gar11}.
-When the invasion is accelerating, auto-similar travelling waves cannot exist due to a flattening of the solutions \cite{GHR17}.
-The assumption that $J$ is symmetric is made for notational convenience but is not essential (see \cite{CJS08}).
+If the tail of $J$ is too heavy, the invasion is accelerating~\cite{KLvD96,Gar11}.
+When the invasion is accelerating, self-similar travelling waves cannot exist due to a flattening of the solutions~\cite{GHR17}.

-Under those assumptions \eqref{eq:cj} and \eqref{eq:cjthin} on the dispersal kernel $J$ and the monostability assumptions \eqref{eq:monostable} on the reaction term $f$, the Cauchy problem is well-posed (see \eg the argument at the beginning of \cite{Yag09}) and, as in the local case, there exists a minimal speed for travelling waves, called the \emph{critical speed} \cite{Sch80,CovDup07}.
+Under those assumptions~\eqref{eq:cj} and~\eqref{eq:cjthin} on the dispersal kernel $J$ and the monostability assumptions~\eqref{eq:monostable} on the reaction term $f$, the Cauchy problem is well-posed (see \eg the argument at the beginning of~\cite{Yag09}).
+If we assume further that $J$ is continuous, then there exists, as in the local case, a minimal speed for travelling waves, called the \emph{critical speed}~\cite{Sch80,CovDup07,CJS08}.
 For the nonlocal equation, we denote by $c$ the critical speed.
-When the KPP condition \eqref{eq:kpp} is satisfied, the expression of~$c$ is explicit:
+When the KPP condition~\eqref{eq:kpp} is satisfied, the expression of~$c$ is explicit: